Enterprise AI Pilot Programs: How to Start Small

 Decide: can you pilot with imperfect data?
 Often yes.
 Your pilot data doesn't need to be production-quality.
 But you need to know what's wrong so you can (a) account for it in your metrics, and (b) plan to fix it before scaling.

 Establish data governance basics.
 Before you build anything: who gets access to this data?
 How is it stored?
 Who validates it?
 What's the audit trail?
-These sound boring but they're what kills pilots when they try to scale.
-A legal/compliance team blocking your production deployment at the last minute is a common story.
+The NIST AI Risk Management Framework treats governance as a cross-cutting part of designing, developing, deploying, and evaluating AI systems—not a production-stage afterthought.

 Phase 3: Use Case Validation with Stakeholders (Week 3)